Wedding Photography at Bristol Register Office/Old Council House

 The ornate entrance to the Old Council House is on Corn Street and provides one of Bristol’s best backdrops for group wedding photos.

 Iain and Georgia had an intimate wedding at the Old Council House.
-Above is part of their confetti sequence as they left the building.
+Above is part of their confetti sequence as they leave the building.

 With its neoclassical facade and grand, sweeping staircase, the venue is a photographer’s dream, and there’s always something new to discover on each visit.

-First constructed in the 1820s, its expansion continued until 1899 when Queen Victoria opened the Grand Council Chamber.
+First constructed in the 1820s, its expansion continued until 1899, when Queen Victoria opened the Grand Council Chamber.

-Bride Georgia and her masked parents waiting to enter Bristol Old Council Houses’ Mayoral Room for her wedding ceremony.
+Bride Georgia and her masked parents are waiting to enter Bristol Old Council Houses’ Mayoral Room for her wedding ceremony.

-1 Hour Coverage:**£350** 1.5 Hours Coverage:**£400** 2 Hours Coverage:**£450**
+1 Hour Coverage:**£420** 1.5 Hours Coverage:**£470** 2 Hours Coverage:**£520** Extra time = £80/half hour.

 The price includes all photographic coverage + beautifully edited photos uploaded in a mixture of colour and black and white JPEGS.
-Includes some arrivals shots, the ceremony, congratulations/confetti and posed shots in the local vicinity (with early reception if time permits).
-For More Details Including Full-Day Packages: Click here for my Prices for Wedding Photography. |
+Includes some arrivals shots, the ceremony, congratulations/confetti and posed shots in the local vicinity (early reception if time permits).
+For More Details, Including Full-Day Packages: Click here for my Prices for Wedding Photography. |

 Bristol Register Office Wedding Photography Rooms